Our Family

 1962-1966

 Purdue, as a land grant college, offered a Reserve Officer Training Corps (ROTC) program for the Army, Navy, and the Air Force.
-It was mandatory for men for the first two years.
+At the time I was there, it was mandatory for men for the first two years.
 I was in Army ROTC; but don't recall why - probably because my Dad was in the Army.
 Because the program was required, the Army Corps of Cadets was very large, maybe 3,000.
-We had drill once a week on the huge armory floor and classes two other days a week in the armory's classrooms, on subjects such as military history and leadership.
+We had drill once a week on the huge armory floor and classes two other days a week in the armory's classrooms on subjects such as military history and leadership.

 Some of the other college students I knew were "Gung-HO," a term for those really into this type activity.
-In the Army ROTC program, one could join extracurricullar activities such as the Drill Team, the Scabbarb and Blade Society, and perhaps be inducted into the Purdue Order of Military Merit.
+In the Army ROTC program, one could join extracurricular activities such as the Drill Team, the Scabbard and Blade Society, and perhaps be inducted into the Purdue Order of Military Merit.

-I wasn't interested in these things, and was actually a poor model of a cadet in that I would be late for class and spend the last weeks of each semester working off demerits.
+I wasn't interested in these things, and actually liked ROTC, but I was a poor model of a cadet in that I would be late for class and end up spending the last weeks of each semester working off demerits.
 ROTC, an easy A, was often a B subject.
-But maybe I really loved it and just acted out my indifference because I did not want to be called "Gung Ho."
+Maybe I just acted out my indifference because I did not want to be called "Gung Ho."

 I did well enough at summer camp at Fort Riley, Kansas.
 On the first day or so of camp all the cadets got their "Army haircut" that meant essentially getting your head sheared.
 When I got up in the chair I told the barber to leave some on top.
 He said that he had been told differently but I insisted and he did it my way.
 I got a close haircut but wasn't a skinhead like the rest of the cadets.
 I was in a good squad and we did a lot of things together.
-We took weekend trips together and visited the ROTC club on base to drink the 3.2 beer.
+We visited the ROTC club on base to drink the 3.2 beer and took weekend trips to nearby schools looking for girls (though I was pretty serious about Bonnie at the time).

 Back to Army Stuff.